Caution Updated:

 In 2019, Public Safety Canada worked alongside the Calgary Emergency Management Agency (CEMA) to develop and release a plan to protect important services in Calgary.
 They worked with different groups like public, private, and community organizations.
 The plan looked at ten key areas: Energy, Water, Food, Transportation, Health, IT/Communications, Government, Finance, Safety, and Manufacturing.

-For this project, they focused on four main Critical Infrastructure areas.
+For this project, we're working with community partners to focus on four main Critical Infrastructure areas.
 Click on each section to learn more:

 Food resilience